-Abba Kyari: The Man who captured ultimate power | Hallmarknews
+Abba Kyari: The man who captured ultimate power | Hallmarknews

 For another polity watcher, this state of affairs is indeed quite toxic and does not allow the nation to get the best possible leadership that it needs.

-On his part however, the journalist and commentator, Chukwu Opara would prefer to be more pragmatic in his own assessment and response.
+On his part, however, the journalist and commentator, Chukwu Opara would prefer to be more pragmatic in his assessment and response.

 ‘Let’s remember that like Dr Ndi Okereke-Onyuike and several others, Alhaji Abba Kyari had organized some of the resources that had made it possible for General Muhammadu Buhari to run and win the 2015 Presidential election.
 Ever since then he has been quite instrumental in most of the major policies of the APC government.
 It is said that the fear of Abba Kyari is law precisely because he nominated most of the ministers and other major federal officials.
-Information available to me says that the now departed Chief of Staff to the President had to account for all the missteps of PMB.
+The information available to me says that the now-departed Chief of Staff to the President had to account for all the missteps of PMB.
 A big example is his role in the fine imposed on MTN by the NCC.
-He allegedly single handedly reduced the fine.
-It was also said that the President’s uncle Alhaji Mamman Daura introduced Abba Kyari into the political fray but he may have now outsmarted the older Daura in the power play and is without doubt the head of the Aso Rock cabal that is behind the successes and failures of the PMB administration.
-Even the President’s wife, Aisha Buhari has severally accused the cabal of being in charge of her husband’s government, when according to her some of them played no real role in the man’s ascendancy to power.
+He allegedly single-handedly reduced the fine.
+It was also said that the President’s uncle Alhaji Mamman Daura introduced Abba Kyari into the political fray but he may have now outsmarted the older Daura in the power play and is, without doubt, the head of the Aso Rock cabal that is behind the successes and failures of the PMB administration.
+Even the President’s wife, Aisha Buhari has severally accused the cabal of being in charge of her husband’s government when according to her some of them played no real role in the man’s ascendancy to power.
 To say the least, Alhaji Kyari is instrumental to PMB’s government and even the President’s comment that nobody should see him without clearance from his COS validates this,’ Opara remarked, airily.